Harsha-M-N/learnings-file/README.md

 * Operations: addition, subtraction, multiplication, bitwise operations etc.

 ## What is a User defined data type?
-The operations and values of the user defined data types are not specified in the language itself but specified by the user.
+The operations and values of the user defined data types are not specified in the language itself but specified by the user.<br>
 Example: "Structure", "Union", and "Enumeration".

 By using structures, we are defining our own type by combining other data types.